.comment-link {margin-left:.6em;}

 Monday, July 18, 2011

-Evil Professors Have Transformed College Campuses into Hotbeds of Hatred Where Cats Routinely Are Vilified, Horribly Abused, and Systematically Killed
+Evil Professors Have Transformed College Campuses into Hotbeds of Hatred Where Cats Are Routinely Vilified, Horribly Abused, and Systematically Killed

 "There's no (other) data set like this for cats.
 Without these sensors, it would require a field team of ten to twelve people to collect that data."